10 Ways to Minimize Your Exposure to Heavy Metal Toxic Foods

 Moreover, newborns are at considerable risk due to the toxic burden passed on from their mothers.
 A study conducted in 2004 by the Environmental Working Group (EWG) discovered an average of 287 toxins, including mercury, fire retardants, pesticides, carcinogens, and neurotoxins, in the umbilical cord blood samples of newborns.

-Considering these alarming findings, it is crucial to incorporate foods into our diet that support our body's natural detoxification processes.
-A sporadic juice cleanse is no longer sufficient, as our bodies are under constant assault from toxins.
-Gentle detoxification on a regular basis becomes necessary to effectively eliminate the toxins we encounter daily.
+Considering these alarming findings, it is crucial to incorporate foods into our diet that have been traditionally used to support general wellbeing.
+A sporadic juice cleanse is no longer sufficient, as our bodies are under constant assault from environmental stressors.
+Gentle dietary adjustments on a regular basis become important for supporting general wellbeing given the environmental stressors we encounter daily.

 Among the most harmful ones are mercury, lead, arsenic, and cadmium